oracle/graal/truffle/docs/Options.md

 They are useful to users and language and tool implementers.

 <!-- BEGIN: expert-engine-options -->
-- `--engine.PreinitializeContexts=` : Preinitialize language contexts for given languages.
+- `--engine.PreinitializeContexts` : Preinitialize language contexts for given languages.
 - `--engine.RelaxStaticObjectSafetyChecks` : On property accesses, the Static Object Model does not perform shape checks and uses unsafe casts
 - `--engine.TraceStackTraceInterval=[1, inf)` : Prints the stack trace for all threads for a time interval.
 By default 0, which disables the output.
 - `--engine.DebugCacheCompileUseLastTier=true|false` : If true uses the last tier instead of the first tier compiler.
 By default the last tier compiler is used (default: true).